Daniel Booko

-Daniel Paul Booko is an American actor and model.
+Daniel Paul Booko (born October 17, 1983) is an American actor and model.
 He is known as a main cast member on the Bravo reality television series The Valley.

 Career

 He has had roles in The O.C, Hannah Montana, The Suite Life of Zack & Cody, and Desperate Housewives, and in the film Bratz: The Movie.

 Personal life

 Booko married beauty pageant titleholder Nia Sanchez on October 17, 2015, in Temecula, California.
 Together, they have four children.

+Both Booko and Sanchez are practicing Christians, they met at Mosaic Church in California.
+Booko is the son of Paul and Bonnie Booko, the founding pastors of Riverside Church in his hometown of Three Rivers, Michigan, a non-denominational church originally established by his grandfather in 1975.